How to Get an FHA Construction Loan in 2024

 Funds from the loan will be kept in an escrow account, and your contractor will be paid in installments as each construction phase is completed.

-• The property must be eligible.
-The types of homes eligible to be built include single-family homes, condominium units in approved projects or legal phases, and manufactured homes.
+The types of homes eligible to be built with an FHA construction loan include single-family homes, condominium units in approved projects or legal phases, and manufactured homes.
 The home must be owner-occupied as your primary residence.
-And, the property must be located in an FHA-approved area
+And, the property must be located in an FHA-approved area.

-• The property must be inspected.
-“There is a requirement that inspections be performed by ICC-certified inspectors or a third party who is a registered architect or structural engineer,” says J. Keith Baker, chair of curriculum for Mortgage Banking and Financial Services at Dallas College
+“There is a requirement that inspections be performed by ICC-certified inspectors or a third party who is a registered architect or structural engineer,” says J. Keith Baker, chair of curriculum for Mortgage Banking and Financial Services at Dallas College.

 Contractor requirements

-Finally, the FHA must approve of your chosen licensed contractors, who are required to have needed licensure, liability insurance, and a minimum of two years of experience building homes
+The FHA must approve of your chosen licensed contractors, who are required to have needed licensure, liability insurance, and a minimum of two years of experience building homes to meet the FHA construction loan requirements.

 Any remaining funds after construction ends must be applied directly toward your loan principal — you can’t keep them as cash-back.